-Brachytherapy (meaning close-range therapy) is a treatment option for localized prostate cancer that is typically of low or intermediate grade.
+Brachytherapy (meaning close-range therapy) is a treatment option for localised prostate cancer that is typically of low or intermediate grade.
 It is a form of radiation therapy whereby radioactive seeds, which are designed to kill prostate cancer cells over time, are implanted into the prostate.

 The procedure is then performed in hospital under general anaesthetic.
 The radioactive seeds are accurately delivered into the prostate via needles through the perineum (the area of skin between the scrotum and anus) using ultrasound guidance and a fixed template to control needle position.
 A urethral catheter is placed, which is then typically removed the next day prior to discharge home.

-Brachytherapy offers an alternative to surgery and traditional external beam radiation with what appear to be equivalent cancer control rates.
+Brachytherapy offers an alternative to surgery and traditional external beam radiation, with what appear to be equivalent cancer control rates.
 Potential risks include radiation cystitis, causing urgency and frequency, and radiation proctitis, leading to rectal urgency and diarrhoea.

 AUA urologists, as well as our visiting radiation oncologists, are highly trained and experienced in performing brachytherapy.